 Ever wonder how virtual reality applies to the business world?
-Have you thought how to implement this technology into your everyday work?
-Watch below as I talk about the benefits of virtual reality at IIEX Europe 2017.
+Have you thought about how to implement this technology in your everyday work?
+Click below the presentation I gave about the benefits of virtual reality at IIEX Europe 2017.

 Virtual reality is the technology to bring online conferencing into the 21st century.
 Traditional conferencing tools like teleconference and web-conference technologies do not provide the full range of communication needed to work remotely without supplemental travel.

 Virtual reality will be the new face of media because companies like, Google, Microsoft, and Facebook are investing heavily in this space.
 We are also starting to see user-generated content (in the form of 360-degree video) which will further drive adoption.